tangentyh/notes-of-tan/backend/java/JVM.md

    - context class loader — each thread has a reference to a class loader
      - `Thread::getContextClassLoader`, `Thread::setContextClassLoader`
      - class loader inversion — the phenomenon when loading classes programmatically, classes to load are not visible to default class loaders, can be solved by using context class loader
-   - class loaders as namespaces — in JVM, a class is determined by its full name **and** the class loader
+   - class loaders as namespaces — class equality is determined by its full name **and** the class loader
+     - equality -- `Class::equals`, `Class::isAssignableFrom`, `Class::isInstance`, `instanceof`
-     - useful for loading code from multiple sources, hot deployment etc.
+     - use -- useful for loading code from multiple sources, hot deployment etc.
    - Class Data Sharing (CDS) -- share common classes across different JVM instances and improve JVM start speed

+1. class loading trigger
+   - 主动引用 -- must load the class for those references
+     - when bytecode `new`, `getstatc`, `putstataic`, `invokestatic`
+     - `java.lang.reflect`
+     - parent classes must be loaded before loading subclasses
+     - `main` method class when starting
+     - `java.lang.invoke.MethodHandle`
+   - 被动引用 -- will not trigger class loading
+     - the subclass when referring to a static field of superclass from a subclass
+     - the class as the type of elements of an array
+     - the class when referring to constants, as constants held in constant pool of the invoking class

 1. `ClassLoader`
    ```java